Looking for some Edinburgh Castle Facts & History?

 There are a number of lesser known Edinburgh Castle facts that we think are very interesting.
 For instance, did you know that the name Edinburgh Castle can be misleading, since it's not so much a single castle as a complex of buildings from different eras of history.
 One of these is the oldest surviving building in Edinburgh, St Margaret's Chapel, which dates back to the early 12th century.

 The castle is also home to the Scottish National War Memorial, a moving memorial to fallen soldiers, and the National War Museum of Scotland.
 There are plenty more castle facts on its history which visitors will find out.
-There's definitely no shortage of activities; your problem is more likely to be trying to fit everything into a single visit.
+There's definitely no shortage of activities when paying the castle a visit; your problem is more likely to be trying to fit everything into a single visit.

-A trip is not cheap – Edinburgh Castle Ticket prices for adults are £16.50 and the price of a child (Age 5-15) ticket is £9.90 - but the cost is probably justified; the castle offers the chance to see much of Scotland's history come to life, with the added bonus of views across the entire city, stretching as far as the Firth of Forth over to neighbouring Fife.
+A trip to Edinburgh Castle is certainly not free.
+It's not cheap either.
+Ticket prices for adults are £19.50 (£17.50 if you book online) and the price of a child (Age 5-15) ticket is £11.50 (online price £10.50) - but the cost is probably justified; the castle offers the chance to see much of Scotland's history come to life, with the added bonus of views across the entire city, stretching as far as the Firth of Forth over to neighbouring Fife.
 It's also fascinating to see inside the buildings that dominate the Edinburgh skyline from their perch on an extinct volcano.
-So successful is the castle, it has recently become Scotland's most popular tourist attraction.
+So successful is the castle, in 2016 it become Scotland's most popular tourist attraction.

 Some of the castle's exhibits are enough to justify a trip themselves, for example, the Stone of Destiny, Scotland's famous coronation stone.
 It resides in the castle's Crown Room, alongside the Crown Jewels, following its 1996 return from Westminster, after 800 years in exile from its native land.

 Edinburgh Castle Opening Times / Hours